AnupX-code/anupx-code/README.md

 ## 🎮 My Web Games and Apps

 - 🐍 [Snake Game](https://anupx-code.github.io/AnupOP/)

-- Check out my other repositories for more apps built by me — More coming soon!!✌
+**Explore my other repositories for more projects and apps I've built — more coming soon!**✌️